About

 Background

 Technology has fascinated me since I was ten: first HTML pages, a simple CMS in PHP, my first iPhone app in 2008.
-That early curiosity eventually led me to a dual vocational education and training as an IT Specialist for Application Development, followed by a degree in Cognitive Science and then a Master of Science in User Experience Engineering (graduated with distinction), both of the latter focused on human-computer interaction.
+That early curiosity eventually led me to a dual vocational education and training as an IT Specialist for Application Development, followed by a degree in Cognitive Computer Science (Bachelor of Science) and then a Master of Science in User Experience Design (graduated with distinction), both of the latter focused on human-computer interaction.

 For eight years, I worked at Accenture Song as a UX designer on Audi's digital customer portal myAudi.
 I started in the native-app team, then in a concept team for app and web, and finally in a cross-functional team focused on the web experience.
 I designed features across the product, conducted usability tests, and worked within a large-scale SAFe environment alongside developers, UI designers, and copywriters.